aqvq/aggcode/README.md

-# File Content Saver Script
+# Code Aggregation Tool

 ## Overview
 This script is designed to recursively scan a specified folder, read the content of files with specific extensions, and save all the gathered data into a JSON file.
-This tool is particularly useful for archiving or backing up the content of scripts, project files, or any other types of text-based files.
+This tool is used to aggregate the code of a project into a json file for questioning chatgpt.

 The output file contains a JSON representation of the content of each eligible file, organized with metadata that provides details like project name, creation time, and description.
 The description can be sourced from a `README.md` or `README` file if present in the folder.